 Me 1o9 detailed:

-The Me 109 F-4/B of group 10/JG2
+The Me 109 F-4/B’s were from group 10/JG2

 10/JG2 where a fighter bomber unit.

 Because of this it was hard to attribute a certain hit to a specific pilot, so the group all displayed the same kill markings.

 David found two original WW2 photos of the same A/C type from 10/JG2 so could write confidently, “These colours and markings are definitely the Bf 109’s which attack our convoy in Jennycliff Bay 1942“.

-He also found photos of the bombs and how they were attached to the aircraft.
+At my request David J B Smith also found photos of the bombs and how they were attached to the aircraft.

-When you bank to the left (Port), your left wing aileron is up and the right wing aileron is down.
+When you bank an Me 109 to the left (Port), your left wing aileron is up and the right wing aileron is down.

-The number in Blue 8 on our Bf 109 is correct.
+The number in blue, 8 on our Bf 109 is correct.